How hard is JUST WALK?

 Will I be supported?

-There is lots of information and training support included in the event pack and there will be further information through a series of newsletters.
-Across the Divide will provide you with all the information you need, from all of the details about the day itself and the walk, through to advice on training, kit and fundraising.
+Yes, you will be fully supported throughout your Just Walk challenge.
+There is lots of information and training support included on our Just Walk website (www.just-walk.co.uk) and there will be further information through a series of newsletters.
+We will provide you with all the information you need, from all of the details about the day itself and the walk, through to advice on training, kit and fundraising.
 During the event we will provide meals, drinks, snacks, medical support, walking guides and full event facilities, and you will receive a free (and exclusive) event medal after you have crossed the finish line.
 You will be supported every step of the way.
-Across the Divide has more than 2 decades worth of experience in organising charity challenge events in almost every corner of the world and has helped to raise £92 million for charitable causes.
+Across the Divide, the company behind Just Walk, has more than 2 decades worth of experience in organising charity challenge events in almost every corner of the world and has helped to raise £92 million for charitable causes.
 We guarantee that you won’t be alone!

 What time will the event start?